ccutrer/waterfurnace_aurora/README.md

-[Set up your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) using the latest Raspberry Pi OS, connect it to the network, and then open a terminal window (either SSH to it launch the terminal app with a local keyboard).
+[Set up your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) using the latest Raspberry Pi OS, connect it to the network, and then open a terminal window (either SSH to it or launch the terminal app with a local keyboard).
 Then install the software:

 ```sh
 sudo apt install ruby ruby-dev